varsha-mkanmuri/supply-chain-analytics/README.md

 Note: The dataset used for this project is confidential and was generously shared with me during an academic internship.

-The aim of thew the project is as follows -
+The aim of the project is as follows -

 1) Perform exploratory data analysis, data pre-processing, feature extraction, and researched ML algorithms like SVM and logistic regression.